OffBroadway/flippydrive/source/troubleshooting.rst

      :width: 320
      :class: align-center

+- **The GameCube hangs on 'Firmware is booting' while in the bootloader**

+  Please ask for help on the Discord server or submit a ticket.
+Links are at the top of this page.

 - **I damaged the flex cable, what now?**

   You can order a replacement ribbon `here <https://teamoffbroadway.com/product/flippydrive-flex/>`_.